joseph-ortiz/go-fundamentals/README.md

 - for range loops iterate slices
 - for range returns two values, an index and data
 - Can append() slices to slices with ellippses
+- Use slices instead of an array for flexibility